Code-Institute-Submissions/SaraSanchezz-3rdMilestoneProject_MayResub/README.md

 Steps to run the code locally:

-1. Open GitHub
+1. Open GitHub.
-2. Select desired repository
+2. Select desired repository.
-3. Click on clone or download .
+3. Click on clone or download.
 4. Start your IDE.
 5. Open the terminal.
-6. Type git clone followed by the code of the repository at the terminal
+6. Type git clone followed by the code of the repository at the terminal.

 ## Credits ##